vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 ### Envisalink4 Programming Options: Assign/Modify Keypad Addresses & Enable Shadowing

 Honeywell Vista Panels require that each connected keypad has a unique address between 16 and 23.
 On all Honeywell systems, the first keypad uses the address “16” and is therefore reserved.
-The EnvisaLink4 emulates a keypad on the system and by default uses the address “18”.
+The EnvisaLink 4 emulates a keypad on the system and by default uses the address “18”.
 By default all other partitions are disabled with address
 “00”.

+The degree to which you need to assign and/or modify addresses depends on the number of partitions, communicators (e.g. a GSM backup), and keypads on your system.

+Generally, **if you only have one partition, no additional communicators, and less then three keypads, no modification to the default EnvisaLink 4 address settings is required.**

+In this scenario keypad 1 and 2 would typically have the addresses 16 and 17, and the EnvisaLink 4 would be addressed as “18”.

+However, you should verify that the keypads indeed are using addresses 16 and 17 by following the instructions in Step 1 and Step 2 below.

+If you have an additional c IP, GSM, or Long Range Radio (LRR) communicator already installed, you need to enable IP/GSM/LRR shadowing as outlined in Step 3 below.

+For systems, with more than one partition and more than two keypads, additional address assignment is required.

+In order to assign keypad addresses correctly via the local web interface, you need to know how many existing keypads are on your system and what addresses they are using.
+Any duplication will cause issues when arming and disarming via the portal.
+To do this, follow the steps below: